 - They can use it to settle a wide variety of pushbacks or objections from their prospects.

-- If a questions arise during a call, they can use an expertly crafted article to answer it rather than trying to explain the intricacies of the topic over the phone.
+- If questions arise during a call, they can use an expertly crafted article to answer it rather than trying to explain the intricacies of the topic over the phone.

 - Interested prospects who are not yet ready to convert will likely continue to read your blog content, may convert on an offer, and eventually convert at a later date.
 Sales are essentially adding prospects to the top of the funnel by reaching out.

 Fundamentally, outbound sales can increase the number of people who search for your brand online.
-This is can be seen through “branded” search traffic—people who type your company name in Google.
+This can be seen through “branded” search traffic—people who type your company name in Google.

 Outbound sales teams who reach out to prospects with content can also create MQLs and early-stage leads from those who aren’t ready to take action today.

 Hiring an Agency to Build the Full Inbound Funnel

 If everything we’ve talked about in this article feels like a lot of work or even a bit overwhelming, we’ll be the first to admit that it can be.
 We’ve spent years developing systems to create effective inbound sales funnels for our clients and ourselves.
 It’s not an easy process, but the results from a full inbound funnel are absolutely worth the investment.